Eggs on the Keto Diet 101

 The answer is a big fat yes!

 As of time of writing this (April 2021) I am down 123 lbs and I eat eggs daily.
-Eggs are one of the best Keto foods in my opinion.
+Eggs are one of the best Keto foods in my opinion and should be a part of any healthy diet.

 Not only is the Egg Fast a great tool for breaking a keto weight loss plateau, some people do an egg fast to make their grocery dollars stretch to the end of the month because it’s a cheap way to eat.

-To learn more about the Egg Fast, start here with my Egg Fast guides and I’ll list some recipes below!
+To learn more about the Egg Fast, start here with my Egg Fast guides and I’ll list some keto egg recipes below!

 Keto Egg Fast Menus, Recipes and Information